Genealogy

 Henry Royce married Minnie Punt in 1893, but they had no children.
 The couple separated in 1912.
 Royce, who lived by the motto “Whatever is rightly done, however humble, is noble,” was appointed OBE in 1918, and was created a baronet, of Seaton in the County of Rutland, in 1930 for his services to British Aviation.
 Sir Royce’s health began to fail him in 1911 and he was finally forced to leave his factory in the Midlands at Derby.
 He took a team of designers and moved to the south of England, while spending winters in the south of France.
 He died at his home in Sussex on April 22, 1933.
 With no children, the baronetcy became extinct on his death.

 My husband’s grandfather, Andrew Carl Schulenberg was an interesting character.
 Born on March 12, 1906, to Max Heinrich Johann Carl Schulenberg and Julia Marie Doll.
 His dad was born in Oldenburg, Lower Saxony, Germany, and in those days, children were often given multiple middle names.
 I have always found that to be of interest, as I used to think that pretty much only royal children were given multiple middle names.
 It actually isn’t all that uncommon and many children today have multiple middle names.
 Max had immigrated to America by the time he met Julia, and they were married in Blair, Nebraska.
 Their oldest son, Andrew was born in Herman, Nebraska, as were his sisters Anna and Claudine.
-The rest of Andrew’s eight siblings were born in Forsyth, Montana.
+The rest of Andrew’s nine siblings were born in Forsyth, Montana.

 After a hunting accident took his right leg, Andy had a true peg leg for the rest of his life.
 Maybe it was the fact that he was only in his teens when it happened, or maybe it was just his own determined personality, but Andy did not let a “little thing” like an amputated leg turn him into an invalid.
 He went forward with his life…after about a year in the hospital, that is.
 And while he really didn’t like guns much after that, he was still capable of using one if needed.
 And actually, went on to become the sheriff of Rosebud County, Montana, and did it without a gun.
 I suppose it might have seemed a little bit like Sheriff Andy Taylor on the Andy Griffith Show, but I can’t say that Forsyth, or Rosebud County, was a tame as Mayberry was.
 Andy took it all in stride, worked with multiple agencies over his years as sheriff, and handled the Indian nation with mutual respect and grace.
 That was the reason they worked so well with him.